The college football fan's guide to Week 1 games

 Southern Miss vs. South Alabama | 9 p.m.
 Thursday, Sept.
 3 | CBSSN

 Expect to get a little familiar with Central Arkansas.
-An FCS program, the Bears play in the first FCS game and FBS game of the season.
-After facing Austin Peay on Aug.
+An FCS program, the Bears played in the first FCS game and now will play in the first FBS game of the season.
+After beating Austin Peay 24-17 on Aug.
 29, Central Arkansas plays UAB at 8 p.m. on Thursday, Sept.
 3 on ESPN3.

 The first game between two FBS teams is an hour later: Southern Miss meets South Alabama at 9 p.m. on CBS Sports Network.